themistoklik/themistoklik.github.io/_posts/2017-09-30-learning-to-review.md

 Lastly, keep in mind the context in which the person under review processes your input.
 Written words carry no tone and can be misinterpreted easily.
 Opt for neutrality and clarity.

-### -Further reading-
+### -Related reading-

-Googling `how to code review` will give you plenty, but check out [this](https://sback.it/publications/icse2018seip.pdf) publication on the subject.
-Skip to chapter 5 for a quick read.
+Check out [this](https://sback.it/publications/icse2018seip.pdf) publication on the subject.
+Skip to chapters 5, 7 for a quick read.